hdparmar/MusicMosaic/README.md

 # MusicMosaic

 MusicMosaic is a music search and discovery platform that utilizes Natural Language Processing (NLP), Spotify, and the lyrics API in a microservices architecture.
-This project serves as a hands-on learning exercise in JavaScript, React, Node.js, Express, MQTT, and React.
+This project serves as a hands-on learning exercise in JavaScript, React, Node.js, Express, MQTT.

 ## Features